Vanguard Intermediate-Term Bond ETF (NYSEARCA:BIV) Sees Strong Trading Volume

-The company also recently announced a monthly dividend, which was paid on Friday, December 27th.
-Investors of record on Tuesday, December 24th were issued a dividend of $0.1969 per share.
-This represents a $2.36 dividend on an annualized basis and a yield of 2.69%.
-The ex-dividend date of this dividend was Monday, December 23rd.
+The firm also recently announced a monthly dividend, which was paid on Friday, December 27th.
+Stockholders of record on Tuesday, December 24th were issued a $0.1969 dividend.
+This represents a $2.36 annualized dividend and a dividend yield of 2.68%.
+The ex-dividend date was Monday, December 23rd.

 Vanguard Intermediate-Term Bond ETF (the Fund) seeks to track the performance of a market-weighted bond index with an intermediate-term, dollar-weighted average maturity.
 The Fund employs a passive management or indexing strategy designed to track the performance of the Barclays Capital U.S. 5-10 Year Government/Credit Bond Index (the Index).